AleksanderDishnica/Laralex/README.md

 # Laralex
-PHP Micro Framework based on Laravel phylosophy.
+PHP Micro Framework based on Laravel philosophy.
+Currently working on the template engine.
+Whoever wants to help or modify the framework, is welcome! :)